-French 2B Language and Culture A
+French 2B Language and Culture A Staff Contact: Dr Tabensky UOC6 HPW4 S1 Prerequisite/s: FREN1010 or FREN1012

-Prerequisite/s: FREN1010, or permission of the Head of Department for students coming from FREN1000

 Intensive study of French language: the course focuses on forms of spoken and written discourse, such as oral discussions and short essays, together with a systematic study of morphosyntactic structures.
 Study of contemporary French culture is conducted through analysis of authentic documents.
-One hour is devoted to an introduction to the reading and analysis of short French literary texts.
+One hour is devoted to an introduction to the reading and analysis of short French literary texts